 This spooks the hell out of current investors – many of which have access to After Hours and Pre-Market trading.
 Upon hearing the news, they sell like their shares like there is no tomorrow and the stock price crashes to $172 in After Hours trading.

 Meanwhile, you’re busy painting your bathroom walls a new shade of pink or you’re off on holiday in Cancun drinking shots of tequila with your buddies, so you’re not really tuned into what is happening with Facebook.
 As far as you’re concerned, your Stop Loss is there to protect you and it will kick in if anything goes wrong.

 The next morning, the stock price opens at $168 dollars per share and your Stop Loss kicks in.
 Your broker sells your shares at the best asking price, which happens to be $168 per share.
 This leaves you with a loss of $7 per share.
 Crap.

 But wait, it gets worse.

 As it turns out, investors are emotional creatures and they can sometimes overreact to news stories.
 Eventually, Zuckerberg clarifies that his comments were taken out of context and the stock price immediately starts to rebound.
-Unfortunately, by the time you realize what has happened, the stock price has already rebounded to $177.
-The thing is – your shares are long gone because your Stop Loss kicked in and you sold at the bottom.
+Unfortunately, by the time you realize what has happened, the stock price is already hurtling towards $177.

 Certain stocks are more volatile than others.
 They can swing up and down by more than 5% in a single day.
 The share price may fall 7% and bounce off support levels before heading right back up to reach a new all time high.
 When investing in stocks that are volatile, a tight Stop Loss may be triggered too easily, causing you a loss.